etais-ee/etais-web/using/self_service.md

 ![Create Rocket](../images/rocket-ordering-step2.jpg)

-- To finish ordering the account follow steps as in ["Adding a Virtual Desktop"](https://etais.ee/self_service/#adding-a-virtual-desktop) starting with step 5.
+- To finish ordering the account follow steps as in ["Adding a Virtual Desktop"](https://etais.ee/self_service/#adding-a-virtual-desktop) starting with step 5 under "2.
+Ordering The Virtual Desktop Service".
 Also you can find the guide for "Organization Owner Approving a Service Order" in the same section.